 3. Fake reviews

 Like good quality links, good reviews mean a lot.
 An influx of negative ones isn't just bad for your local search engine rankings; it's bad for business.
 But reviews are relatively easy to manipulate, and they may be the first thing a jealous competitor will try to do.

-When you're positive you've spotted a fake review, you can flag it for removal following these steps:
+When you're positive you've spotted a fake review, you can follow this guide on flagging inappropriate GMB reviews.

 4. Heavy crawling

 When they don't know better, a desperate competitor may try and crash your site altogether.
 This Black Hat SEO trick is achieved by forcefully crawling the site and thus causing heavy server loads.
 This may slow down the site or even crash it altogether.
 And if it happens a few times, you may lose some credibility with search engines.

 How to stay safe: If you notice that your site is becoming slower, or, worse, crashes altogether, a wise thing to do is contact your hosting company or webmaster — they should be able to tell you where the additional load is from maintenance, organic traffic, or an attack on your website.
 They will also have a number of solutions like applying firewall rules or rerouting traffic through a DDoS protection service.

 5. Hacking and malware

 The aftermath of a hacking attack can wreak havoc on your website's ranking.
 Your website may be injected with low-quality or duplicate content, your links may be replaced, new links can be added, and your robots.txt file can be edited to mess with crawling.
 Among other things.